 - Predictive testing in unaffected family members

-- Carrier testing in the case of autosomal recessive (AR) disorders
+- Carrier testing in the case of autosomal recessive (AR) and X-linked disorders

 - Segregation of variants of uncertain significance (VUS) where appropriate